wcomnisky/docker-eclipse/README.md

 The `-v` parameter binds the directory `workspace` to `/home/developer/workspace` wihtin in the cotainer.
 You may want to adjust this parameter.

+## Troubleshooting

-If the UI does not come up try to call `xhost + localhost` before starting the container.
+If the UI does not come up and the following message appears:

+    No protocol specified
+    Eclipse: Cannot open display:

+Try to call `xhost +local:` before starting the container.
+(Because the X server connection uses a local socket `/tmp/.X11-unix` and such direct access is disabled.)

 ## Build the image from Dockerfile